Search

 Superbloom?

-Have you heard of the wildflower “super bloom” that happens periodically in the deserts of the southwest?
+Have you heard of the wildflower “super bloom” that happens periodically in the deserts of the Southwest?
 It’s a pretty special event that occurs in spring when conditions have been just right.
-And this year might be just right … again!

 But!
 You don’t have to wait for a super bloom to visit the Eastern Sierra to see the magic of wildflowers in this vast, untamed, and natural setting.
 Wildflowers bloom here every year and it is an experience that you can enjoy with the whole family any year, anytime from about early March to late September.